Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 - End‑of‑timeframe evaluation only: scheduler runs every 5 minutes; alerts are evaluated on timeframe closes (5M/15M/30M/1H/4H/1D).
 Tick-driven checks are disabled by default.
 Note: 1M is supported for market data streaming but alerts are restricted to 5M and higher.
 - Crossing/Flip triggers: fire when the metric crosses into the condition from the opposite side (or a regime flip occurs), not on every bar while in‑zone.

-See `ALERTS.md` for canonical Supabase table schemas and exact frontend implementation requirements (Type A/Type B/RSI/RSI‑Correlation), including field lists, endpoints, validation, and delivery channel setup.
+See `ALERTS.md` for canonical Supabase table schemas and exact frontend implementation requirements (Heatmap/Indicator/RSI), including field lists, endpoints, validation, and delivery channel setup.
 - Re‑arm on exit then re‑cross: once fired, do not re‑fire while the condition persists; re‑arm after leaving the zone and fire again only on a new cross‑in.
 Changing the configured threshold re‑arms immediately.
 - Cooldowns, concurrency, and alert frequency (once/hourly/daily) apply consistently across alert types.
 Per-user rate limits and digest have been removed.

 See `ALERTS.md` for the consolidated alerts product & tech spec.

 ### Troubleshooting: Only RSI Tracker and Daily emails arrive
-- No active alerts: Ensure you have rows in Supabase for `heatmap_tracker_alerts`, `heatmap_indicator_tracker_alerts`, or `rsi_correlation_tracker_alerts` with `is_active=true` and non‑empty `pairs` (max 3).
+- No active alerts: Ensure you have rows in Supabase for `heatmap_tracker_alerts` or `heatmap_indicator_tracker_alerts` with `is_active=true` and non‑empty `pairs` (max 3).
 - Thresholds too strict: For Heatmap, start with Buy≥70 / Sell≤30.
 On higher TFs, RSI may hover mid‑band for long periods.
 - Arm/disarm gating: After a trigger, that side disarms and rearms only after leaving the zone (threshold−5).
-- Correlation triggers: Fire only on transitions into a mismatch state; steady regimes won't re‑trigger.

 ### 📰 News API Usage (External Source + Internal Endpoints)